Canyon Gift Co., Denali Gift Co. and Denali Outlet Store

 Denali Gift Company

-Canyon Gift Company
+Canyon Gift Company - McKinley Gifts

 See our stores click here -> www.denalipark.com

-At the Denali National Park and Preserve Visitor's Access Center you can take bus rides 90 miles into the Park, obtain camping permits, attend interpretive programs, take hiking trails and numerous other daily Park activities.
+At the Denali National Park and Preserve Wilderness Access Center you can take bus rides 90 miles into the Park, obtain camping permits, attend interpretive programs, take hiking trails and numerous other daily Park activities.
 More information about Denali Park can be found here: http://www.nps.gov/dena/

-If you are 18 years of age or older and this sounds like the summer you are looking for read more below and submit an online application today.
+If you are 18 years of age or older and this sounds like the summer, you are looking for please read more below and submit an online application today.

 We ask only that you have a healthy work ethic and strive to do your job well.
 We encourage a positive attitude.
 People without happy and positive personalities will not like working for us and will very likely not finish the season nor collect a bonus check.
 People who party a lot or have a drug problem will definitely not be with us for long and should not bother to apply!